dylan-martin/alembic/design_checkin.md

 4. Speak candidly without fear of repercussion from colleges /  Final Verification

 Main idea:
 This design focuses on the perspective of users who are current college students.
 This is a mobile app that allows users to create/edit personal information, participate in a forum about colleges, find other users with similar interests, and accept requests from other users.
 For each task, the user can gain an overview with ease.
-The user is also able to switch between tasks effortlessly.

 Task Completion: